 He set apart the Seventh day from the first six days, but God did not command anyone to observe that day in Genesis or Remember that day.
 He “created” fish on the fifth day.
 He did not command anyone to make fish on the fifth day or follow His pattern of the six days or seventh day.
-We can’t assume that Adam and Eve was told to keep every seventh day when there is no command.
+We can’t assume that Adam and Eve were told to keep every seventh day when there is no command.
 If God wanted man to rest on a day, He would have commanded them, just like He commanded them marriage, and He commanded Abraham circumcision, altars and many other things.
 He did not command a Sabbath in Genesis 2, and there is a reason for it.
 See: Hebrews 4.

 Also, if are to really follow God’s example on that first seventh day, we will have to cease from work on seventh day, and onward.
 That’s exactly what God did.
 He entered into a STATE of rest from Creation.
 Not just one day , but from the seventh day onward.